Theimx/Theimx/README.md

- 👋Hi, I'm Theimx, I work for being a software engineer,I have started coding in 2021 and i'm Looking for a 2 weeks observation'stage for June 2024 (between 17 and 28)
+ 👋Hi, I'm Theimx, I work for being a software engineer,I have started coding in 2021

 🔧Languages and Tools: